nickmvincent/LinkCoordMin/README.md

 * node and npm (most recently run with node 10.15.3 and npm 6.4.1)
 * python3 distribution (anaconda recommended)

-To play with the results_notebook.py, you may want to use a Jupyter-compatible tool, e.g. JupyterLab or VSCode's notebook features.
+To play with the results_notebook.py, you may want to use a Jupyter-compatible tool, e.g. JupyterLab or VSCode's notebook feature.

-To install relevant node packages:
+To install relevant node packages into a local `node_modules` folder:

 `npm install`

 ## Generating queries
-See code in `query_selection_code/`
+See README in `query_selection_code/`
-* `recurse_suggests.py` uses from Ronaldson et al. (https://github.com/gitronald/suggests) to scrape queries from Google's autocompete
-* `trends.js` uses the unofficial Google trends API (https://github.com/pat310/google-trends-api) to collect queries from Google Trends
-* `script_generated_queries.py` takes the raw data from suggests and google-trends-api and creates easy-to-check csv files and `prepped`, ready-to-go keyword files.
-* `reshape_queries.py` reshapes and `preps` the curated queries used in Vincent and Hecht 2020 (link goes here).

 ## SERP Collection
+The `collect.js` script runs SERP collection.

+There are a variety of named command line args you can pass.
+Check out collect.js to most directly see the options, or use `collect.js -h`.

+### Examples

 To run script that
 1) emulates iPhone X using puppeteer's Devices API
 2) searches the Google search engine (by visiting https://www.google.com/search&q=)